MurariSivaraju/chatbot/README.md

 ##  Noise pollution:
           Azure Chat Bot

-## Project description : I have created a informational bot named "Azure Chat bot" using Html and services like Qna maker,Web app bot.It helps the user to finds
+## Project description :
-information about Ms Azure like ; What is Azure It's history and about services.
-In this website I make five pages i.e; Home, About,Contact,F.A.Q, ChatBot.It's look likes a professional bot.I am trying to solve real world problems like in these days we are searching for good and genuine websites,apps etc. for information here and there.
+I have created a informational bot named "Azure Chat bot" using Html and services like Qna maker,Web app bot.It helps the user to finds information about Ms Azure like ; What is Azure It's history and about services.
+In this website I make five pages i.e; Home, About,Contact,F.A.Q, ChatBot.It's look likes a professional bot.I am trying to solve real world problems like in these days we are searching for good and genuine websites,apps etc. for information her and there.
 So I make a bot where I try to give details of Azure. my project helps both learner and explorers like for learners I provided every details i.e; history, developer(s),services etc... and for explorers I gave websites links and everything there in the bot to know more to create ,build,deploy etc....